Two-phase degree program

 Veterinary technology phase:

-- Complete BS requirements at UNL.
+- Complete BS requirements at Nebraska.

-- Earn a BS degree from UNL.
+- Earn a BS degree from the university.

 - A unique undergraduate program for veterinary technicians wanting a baccalaureate degree.